Andre Jones (defensive back)

-Andre Jones (born May 25, 1985) is an American football defensive back.
+Andre Jones (born May 25, 1985) is an American former football defensive back.
 He played college football at the University of Akron.

 Early life

 Born the son of Shannon Jones, Andre attended Forestville High School in Forestville, Maryland.
 After high school, Jones prepend at Avon Old Farms School.

 College career

 Jones continued his football career when he attended the University of Akron.
 He was named a starting safety in 2006 and 2007.
 His junior year, coach J. D. Brookhart moved Jones to wide receiver.

 Professional career

 Milwaukee Mustangs

 Jones signed with the Milwaukee Mustangs of the Arena Football League in 2011.
 Jones had 12 interceptions his rookie year, earning him Second Team All-Arena honors.

 San Jose SaberCats

 In 2012, Jones played for the San Jose SaberCats.

 San Antonio Talons

 In 2013, Jones was assigned to the San Antonio Talons.

 Los Angeles Kiss

 On February 21, 2014, Jones was traded to the Los Angeles Kiss in exchange for Mark Crawford and Jeremy Lewis.
 He was released on May 6, 2014.